The month of February.

 An example of February is the month that comes after January.

-Origin: , possibly of Sabine origin.
-Usage Note: Although the variant pronunciation (fĕbˈyo͞o-ĕrˌē) is often censured because it doesn't reflect the spelling of the word, it is quite common in educated speech and is generally considered acceptable.
-The loss of the first r in this pronunciation can be accounted for by the phonological process known as dissimilation, by which similar sounds in a word tend to become less similar.
-In the case of February, the loss of the first r is also owing to the influence of January, which has only one r.
+Usage Note: The preferred pronunciation among usage writers is (fĕb′r&oomac;-ĕr′ē), but in actual usage the pronunciation (fĕb′y&oomac;-ĕr′ē) is far more common and so cannot be considered incorrect.
+The loss of the first r in this pronunciation can be accounted for by the phonological process known as dissimilation, whereby one of two similar or identical sounds in a word is changed or dropped so that a repetition of that sound is avoided.
+In the case of February, the loss of the first r was also helped along by the influence of January, which has only one r.